ivanhawkes/Chrysalis/README.md

 I will sort out something more convenient in time, as I get close to making a release of this code.

+# Known Issues

+* Loading the test_all map in game mode may not work until after you have loaded it in the Sandbox and exported the level.
+* Animations may not work correctly until after they have been loaded once in the Sandbox.
+They need to be compressed by the engine.
+* You may need to generate all the metadata again, particularly if you find that some assets are not loading, like the character definitions or the animations.
+If so, right click on Chrysalis.cryproject in the Windows Explorer and choose 'Generate / Repair metadata'.
+* Some warnings / errors on loading a level - safe to ignore
+* Switching models between first and third person modes doesn't presently work.
+* Interaction with entities is not working yet.
+* Keybinds are hard-coded and will remain so until a replacement for the keybind XML file is available.
+* Actor animations do not have any transitions as yet, and so rotations will look bad for a while.
+* Crouch animations are from the Motus Mobililty Basic / Pro pack, and as such I cannot distribute them.
+I have built a blendspace for movement while crouching, but it won't be functional unless you buy the appropriate pack of animations and import them into the project.
+Place them in the assets/objects/characters/human/male/animations/crouch/ folder, making sure to follow the general naming conventions.
+* The CryCamera asserts the first time you switch from first person view to third person view.
+It can be safely ignored for now.
+* Motus character does not have a physics proxy body yet.
+That will need to be added at some time to allow detection of hits to body parts.

+# Key Binds

+* WASD
+* mouse wheel to zoom in and out on the ActionRPG camera
+* left click to interact - code is in flux so it may do weird random things - beware, it's buggy so it can get locked up as well
+* F - interact - same as left mostly
+* C - crouch
+* H - crawl - no animations yet
+* V - kneel - no animations yet
+* B - sit - no animations yet
+* F M X - use, drop and toss items
+* 0 - 9 - action bar keys - these will activate actions for interactive items.
+There is no UI yet to show which things will happen if you press these keys...just try hitting 1-4 and see if anything happens.
+* J K L - inspection start, inspect, and inspection end.
+May not currently work.
+* PageUp, PageDn, Left, Right, Up, Down - to help debug the camera, these offset the camera by a small amount with each press.

 # Contact

 If you want to contact me, you can often find me on the CRYENGINE community Slack channel under the name 'Ivan Hawkes'.